 Maurits Lugard is “always an excellent partner,” according to enthusiastic clients.
 He assists a range of multinational pharmaceutical clients with product commercialization and marketing, as well as clinical trials and product recalls.

 Maurits is widely recognized as a leader in the EU regulatory sphere.
-Year on year, he and the firm’s EU Life Sciences team feature prominently in the rankings of the leading bar publications, such as Chambers, Best Lawyers in Belgium and Who’s Who Legal.
-Most recently, sources in Chambers Europe 2020 remark that Maurits is “always an excellent partner.”
-Chambers Belgium 2019 have picked Maurits out as “a very good regulatory lawyer.”
+Year on year, he and the firm’s EU Life Sciences team feature prominently in the rankings of the leading bar publications, such as Chambers, Best Lawyers in Belgium, and Who’s Who Legal.
+Most recently, he was recognized in Chambers Europe 2021, with sources in the 2020 edition describing Maurits as “always an excellent partner.”
+Chambers Belgium 2019 picked Maurits out as “a very good regulatory lawyer.”
 Market commentators in the 2018 edition state that he is “good technically and a nice person to work with.”
-In Who’s Who Legal 2019, Maurits Lugard is named as “one of the highly sought-after lawyers in the market.”
+In Who’s Who Legal 2019, Maurits is named as “one of the highly sought-after lawyers in the market.”
 His broad practice encompasses most regulatory and market access issues.
 Maurits has also been described by clients as having “great technical and subject matter expertise and provides fantastic client support,” adding that he has “a real grasp on the key issues facing global pharmaceutical companies” (Chambers Europe 2017).
-Maurits has also been listed in the LMG Life Sciences Guide 2014 for regulatory where peers describe him as “one of the most capable attorneys in dealing with the EU,” and has been recognized in Best Lawyers in Belgium since 2012.
+Maurits has also been listed in the LMG Life Sciences Guide 2014 for regulatory, where peers describe him as “one of the most capable attorneys in dealing with the EU,” and he has been recognized in Best Lawyers in Belgium since 2012.

 In addition to EU life sciences regulatory issues, Maurits also advises on EU regulatory issues involving chemicals and the environment.
 He helps clients conduct risk assessments and advises on anti-corruption compliance and government enforcement, including FCPA investigations.